maciejdluzen/tennisleague/README.md

 # tennisleague
-Tennis league website for amateur players in Wroclaw area.
+Tennis league website for amateur players from Wroclaw.

 The Web App has been deployed to Heroku cloud and is available for viewing and testing under the following url: